HariMalode/TE-Sem6-Endsem-Notes/WT3.md

 2. **Platform Independence**: XML is platform-independent, meaning it can be processed and interpreted by different software applications on various operating systems without modification.
 This interoperability is essential for data exchange between heterogeneous systems.

 3. **Human and Machine Readable**: XML documents are both human-readable and machine-readable.
 The syntax is straightforward and understandable, making it easy for developers to create and manipulate XML documents.
-Additionally, XML parsers and tools are available for processing XML data programmatically.
+Additionally, XML parsers and tools are available for processing XML data programmatically. *We can edit XML document in simple text editor*

 4. **Extensibility**: XML is extensible, allowing users to define their own markup languages and document structures.
 This flexibility enables the adaptation of XML to different use cases and domains, making it suitable for a wide range of applications.